Pumpkin Floral Centerpiece

 - Scoop the insides out of the pumpkins.
 The ice cream scoop works well for this part of the project.
 It’s kind of a mess, so I did mine in the sink scooping the insides to a bowl.

 - While prepping the pumpkins, soak your floral oasis in another bowl of water.
-The oasis will absorb water and keep your flowers fresh.
+The oasis will absorb water and keep your flowers fresh. (affiliate link).
 You could also place a small glass of water as a reservoir if preferred.

 Steps to create a beautiful Pumpkin floral Centerpiece: